 The dough will double in size and look like this - all fluffy and airy.

-Poke a finger in the dough and make a indent (or a small hole with your finger) in the dough.
+Poke a finger in the dough and make an indent (or a small hole with your finger) in the dough.
 If the hole/indent remains and the dough doesn't bounces back that means dough is ready for the next step.

 Remove the dough from the bowl dust it with some flour and start kneading the dough.
 This step is necessary – if the dough is not kneaded well, bread will turn out dense.
-Dough elasticity and gluten formation is enhanced by kneading.
+Dough elasticity and gluten formation are enhanced by kneading.